Grace Bay Beach and Hobie cat sailboats and stand up paddle boards Grace Bay Beach on Providenciales is an incredible location for water sports.

 Providenciales is a great vacation destination for saltwater sport and recreational fishing.

-As small islands, perfect conditions for deep sea fishing are found just minutes from the dock.
-There’s a range of private fishing charters to choose from, with vessels ranging from large and luxurious sport fishing boats to smaller and fast wahoo boats.
+As a small island, Providenciales offers prime conditions for deep sea fishing less than 15 minutes from the dock.
+There’s a range of private fishing charters to choose from, with vessels ranging from large and luxurious sport fishing boats to the smaller, fast wahoo boats.

 Reef and bottom fishing is another great activity that can be enjoyed by the whole family.
-There are snappers, groupers, jacks, and yellowtails.
+Common catches include snappers, groupers, and jacks.

-We also have extensive and beautiful marine flats for bonefishing.
-The waters of the Turks and Caicos features great clarity, so it’s possible to spot bonefish, tarpon, and barracuda prowling the shallows from quite a distance.
+Providenciales' extensive and beautiful marine flats are great for bonefishing.
+The waters of the Turks and Caicos are exceptionally clear, so it’s possible to spot bonefish, tarpon, and barracuda prowling the shallows from quite a distance.

 Boat Excursions and Tours